Bruce Bean and Clifford Woolf Labs at Harvard Medical School acquire QPatch Compact

 The decision to acquire QPatch Compact was driven by two key factors: the need to “scale up” patch-clamp assays previously done manually and the power of the QPatch Compact for fast, highly-flexible application of multiple pharmacological agents to a single cell.
 QPatch Compact utilizes technology proven by use for over 20 years in QPatch I and QPatch II.

 Bean commented, “The QPatch Compact is amazing in that you can apply a solution almost instantly just by pipetting a few microliters of solution, so that you can make any sequence of solution changes you like on-the-fly during an experiment.
-The flexible solution handling capability is perfect for doing quick dose-response determinations and the fact that you get complete solution exchange with just a few microliters of solution is especially useful for experiments with expensive toxins.”
+The flexible solution handling capability is perfect for doing quick concentration-response determinations and the fact that you get complete solution exchange with just a few microliters of solution is especially useful for experiments with expensive toxins.”

 The group is using QPatch Compact to investigate the pharmacology of a variety of voltage-gated ion channels with a focus on generating novel non-opioid compounds for the treatment of pain.

 The instrument will be run by a core group of experienced electrophysiologists including Bruce Bean, Patric Vaelli, Akie Fujita, Bear Zhang, Sooyeon Jo, Tomás Osorno, and Rasheen Powell.

 About the Blavatnik Institute: